mia-platform/documentation/docs/development_suite/set-up-infrastructure/revisions-and-versions.md

 ![snapshot-view-on-design](img/snapshot-view-on-design.png)

-It is also possible to leave the snapshot review also in the revision status popover or to save changes in a new revision or discard them.
+From the revision status popover it is also possible to:

+- exit the snapshot
+- discard snapshot changes without exiting the snapshot review
+- save snapshot changes to a new revision

 ![snapshot-view-actions](img/snapshot-view-actions.png)